The 10 Best Rides and Attractions at EPCOTPhoto by Robert Noel de Tilly, Shutterstock.com Travel Lists epcot

 If you’re a cynic, this overstuffed cousin to the Hall of Presidents might be a little too full of American exceptionalism.
 If you’re a cynic, though, why are you at a Disney park in the first place?
 This Audio-Animatronic, multi-media show rushes through America’s history, with Benjamin Franklin and Mark Twain as warm and witty guides.
 Don’t expect a serious discussion of America’s past or its role in the world—this is history as theme park ride, with a fantastic sense of showmanship and a couple of great robotic performances.
 It’s not a ride, but this fits the old Disney standard of an E-Ticket as well as anything else at Epcot—it’s a beautiful implementation of technology and showmanship in service of a rousing experience.

 Lumping the entire world showcase together might seem like a cheat, but as I’ve grown older it’s become my favorite part of the park.
 Obviously going to a fake China in Orlando is in no way a substitute for a trip to the real place, but the pavilions have the charm and detail of classic museum dioramas that you can actually walk through.
+Between films, restaurants, stores, and other activities, World Showcase gives you a brief but memorable introduction to all of these different cultures, hopefully inspiring you to travel the world whenever that’s possible again.
 The cumulative effect is unforgettable.
 And some of the attractions within the World Showcase, from that boat ride in Mexico to the massive films in France, Canada and China, are worthy of mentioning on this list in their own right.